Keeping your data safe

 Local Green Party and National Office

-The data we have is shared with your Local Green Party which is where your membership will reside.
-Data you provide will be shared between your Local Party and the Green Party of England and Wales national office.
+The data we have is shared with your local and regional Green Party which is where your membership will reside.
+Data you provide will be shared between your local and regional (or Wales) party and the Green Party of England and Wales central office.
+The local and regional (or Wales) parties and the central party are joint data controllers and as such have put in place appropriate data sharing arrangements.

 Donations and financial information

-The personal details you provide will be held internally by our finance officers and will be shared with the Electoral Commission in the case where your donations exceed declarable thresholds £7,500 per person per calendar year for the National Party and £1,500 per year for our Local Parties (see http://www.electoralcommission.org.uk for current thresholds).
+The personal details you provide will be held internally by our finance officers and will be shared with the Electoral Commission in the case where your donations exceed declarable thresholds £7,500 per person per calendar year for the National Party and £1,500 per year for our local, regional parties and Wales GP (see http://www.electoralcommission.org.uk for current thresholds).
 The personal details you provide will be held internally and the bank details you provide will be kept securely by our payment processor Smart Debit (for Direct Debits), or Stripe (for card payments).
 Your bank details will only be shared with your bank and ours.

 Third Party Platforms